Legacy of Nursing

 St. Martin’s Hospital and the Sisters

-I arrived in 1974 from Harborview.
-I started working days and evenings with Margaret Pheasant, Maggie Gilreath, Eleanor Gausman, Midge Williams, Dorothy Catlin, Wanda Moffit, Linda Sylvester, Madge Brandt, Dicky Burberry, Myrt Forrest, and Pat Smith.
-Nan Parr Sherman, Janice Higby, and Bertha Clark worked nights.
+I arrived in 1974.
+I was working at Harborview and I sent a letter to the Nursing Supervisor Margaret Mitchell, with a list of my education and experience, where I had worked, and received a letter back asking me to please come.
+I started working days and evenings with Margaret Pheasant, Maggie Gilreath, Eleanor Gausman, Midge Williams, Dorothy Catlin, Wanda Moffit, Linda Sylvester Madge Brandt, Dicky Burberry, Myrt Forrest and Pat Smith.
+Nan Parr Sherman, Janice Higby, Bertha Clark worked nights.
+I may have missed some too.

 Notable Staff: